Most Talked-About Controversies Linked to Paris Hilton

 On June 26, 2007, Mika Brzezinski refused to read a report about Paris Hilton's release from jail on the broadcast of Morning Joe.

-June 29, 2007: Us Weekly Paris-Free Issue
+June 29, 2007: Us Weekly publishes "100% Paris-Free" issue

-On June 29, 2007, Us Weekly published its first "100% Paris-Free" issue.
+On June 29, 2007, Us Weekly published its first "100% Paris-Free" issue, reflecting the media's attempt to reduce coverage of Paris Hilton.

 September 6, 2007: Injunction lawsuit against Hallmark Cards Inc.

-August 2008: Lawsuit Over Pledge This!
+August 2008: Lawsuit for Pledge This!
 Promotion

-In August 2008, Worldwide Entertainment Group sued Paris Hilton, alleging that she did not fulfill her contractual agreement to provide "reasonable promotion and publicity" for the film Pledge This!.
+In August 2008, Worldwide Entertainment Group sued Paris Hilton at the Miami District Court, alleging she did not fulfill her contractual agreement to provide promotion for the film 'Pledge This!'.

 Loading Video...

-2008: Ranked as Most Overexposed Celebrity
+2008: Most Overexposed Celebrity by Forbes

-2008: Response to McCain Ad
+2008: Response to McCain ad

-2009: Paris Hilton's house burgled by the Bling Ring
+2009: House burgled by Bling Ring

 July 2, 2010: Hilton accused of smoking marijuana at FIFA World Cup